ssube/web-template/README.md

 onto the page with some styling.

 That should be enough to show Webpack working with Babel, Handlebars, and LESS.
-To make things fun, Karma gets in the mix to handle testing with PhantomJS.
+To make things fun, Karma gets in the mix to handle testing with PhantomJS and produce code coverage.

-For the strongly-typed, basic support for Typescript is in place but needs the 1.5 release to work fully.

 ## What's Missing?
-There are no MV* frameworks included.
-Source maps and code coverage are not set up yet.
+Source maps are not set up yet.

+There are no MV* frameworks included, but this structure should work with most.

 ## Build
 ```